Things are out of control at home.

 Parenting Using ABC Please

-While ABC PLEASE skills are helpful for anyone regarding reducing emotion vulnerability and laying the foundation for a life worth living, they are particularly useful in parenting.
+While the ABC PLEASE skills are helpful for anyone regarding reducing emotion vulnerability and laying the foundation for a life worth living, they are particularly useful in parenting.
 Think of a time when you felt out of control emotionally with your child.
 Maybe something your little one did triggered you into frustration or helplessness and you weren’t able to bounce back.
 Now, imagine that you were regularly engaging in activities that you found pleasant/positive, that you were engaging in things that helped you feel good about yourself, that you had anticipated that this time might be challenging and had coped ahead, and that you had taken care of your physiology in order to reduce your susceptibility to emotion – much better, right?

 Here’s an example: Claudia dreaded facing the evening routine with her kids on her commute each day.
 It seems like everyone was tired and cranky, and often, emotions flared and she ended up saying things she regretted.
 Claudia decided to give ABC PLEASE skills a try.
 On the way home from work, she played a couple of her favorite songs, which helped her Accumulate Positive Emotions.
 She also ate a snack in the car (Balance Eating), as she realized that being hungry didn’t help her tolerate her kids’ behavior.
-She predicted the evening could be challenging and prepped herself in advance (COPE AHEAD).
+She predicted the evening could be challenging and prepped herself in advance (Cope Ahead).
 She planned to take deep breaths and pause when her kids frustrated her.
 She reminded herself that she could always retreat into her room, if necessary, for a minute in order to calm herself.
 She gave her kids more advanced warning for completing what they needed to do prior to bedtime.
 Overall, she kept her cool by planning things out and taking care of herself.

-More Help with DBT
+More Help With DBT

 If you want more help integrating ABC PLEASE and other DBT skills, it’s possible that DBT therapy is a good fit for you.
-Here, you’ll learn a whole host of DBT skills that can reduce suffering, parent more effectively, and help you create a life you want to live.
+Here, you’ll learn a whole host of DBT skills that can reduce suffering, parent more effectively, and help you create the life you want to live.